nationalparkservice/symbol-library/README.md

 ## New symbols

-Development on new symbol artwork is ongoing, we have a completely revised procedure in place start April 2021.
+Development on new symbol artwork is ongoing.
+We revised our procedure in April 2021.

 ## Versioning